George S. Simonds: Military career

-He graduated from the United States Military Academy in 1899.
+He graduated (26th out of a class of 72) from the United States Military Academy (USMA) at West Point, New York in 1899.
+Many of his classmates became general officers later in their military careers: Samuel T. Ansell, Charles M. Bundel, Clifton C. Carter, Stanley D. Embick, Robert C. Foy, Stuart Heintzelman, Charles D. Herron, Evan H. Humphrey, Frederick B. Kerr, Leon Kromer, Duncan K. Major Jr., Edward M. Markham, George Van Horn Moseley, Ephraim G. Peyton, Clement A. Trott and James A. Woodruff.

 After graduation, he was assigned to the 22d Infantry.
 He served in the Philippines and China.
 He returned to West Point in 1904 as an instructor in the Department of Law.
 In addition from 1915 to 1917, he also taught in the Department of Tactics.

-When World War I began, he was sent to France as an observer.
-After returning to America, he was assigned to the General Staff of the General Headquarters of the American Expeditionary Force and returned to France again in 1917.
-Lieutenant Colonel George S. Simonds, Infantry, was Chief of Staff of the 2nd Corps, American Expeditionary Force.
-He received a temporary promotion to colonel in June 1918 and to brigadier general in October 1918.
-Simonds received the Army Army Distinguished Service Medal for service in the war.
+After the American entry into World War I in April 1917, he was sent to France as an observer.
+After returning to America, he was assigned to the General Staff of the General Headquarters of the American Expeditionary Forces (AEF) and returned to France again later in 1917.
+Simonds, promoted in August 1917 to lieutenant colonel, was Chief of Staff of the 2nd Corps, AEF, commanded by Major General George Windle Read.
+He received a temporary promotion to colonel in June 1918 and to brigadier general that October.
+Simonds received the Army Distinguished Service Medal for service in the war.
 The medal's citation reads:

 After the war, Simonds graduated from the Army War College in 1920 and was promoted to colonel in July 1921.
 He was promoted to brigadier general in November 1924.
 Simonds commanded the tank center until 1925, and was succeeded by James K. Parsons.

 Brigadier General Simonds served as Chief of the War Plans Division of the War Department from September 1, 1927 to September 1, 1931.

 In 1932, he was assigned to run the Army War College.
 Previously he was Douglas MacArthur's chief war planner, and his appointment was made to improve the planning ability in the Army War College.

 Simonds was promoted to major general in 1933.

 Simonds served as Deputy Chief of Staff in the War Department from February 2, 1935 to May 28, 1936.

 In June 1936, Simonds took command of the Fourth United States Army and Ninth Corps; the headquarters was at the Presidio of San Francisco.

 Simonds retired from the Army at San Francisco in 1938.